 No scooter brand will recommend you ride with extra bags.
 But it is certainly simpler than riding with bags on a bike.

-They typically go at the front of the stem, usually something like a case you can fill.
-Some users also put baskets above the rear fender as well.
+Also, some users also put baskets above the rear fender as well.

 Typically, they will be somewhat smaller than the bike baskets.
 But they can still get the job done sometimes.